 Certified Nursing Assistant

 The Certified Nursing Assistant (CNA) course is designed for persons needing nursing assistant training or for students preparing to enter the practical nursing program.
 In addition to the classroom and lab hours, 32 hours of clinical experience must be completed in a skilled nursing facility.
 The clinical portion of the course must be successfully completed during the same term as the lecture/lab and will typically be offered on Thursdays and Saturdays, pending availability of approved facilities.
 After passing the class, students are eligible to test for the state skills exam and then the state written exam.
-Both exams are offered at EITC.
+Both exams are offered at CEI.
 You have six months after passing the class to pass the skills exam and another six months to pass the written exam.

 What Jobs Can I Get?